chrisbottin/xml-formatter/README.md

 - `stripComments` (Boolean, default=`true`) True to strip the comments.
 - `indentation` (String, default=`'    '`) The value used for indentation.
 - `debug` (Boolean, default=`false`) Displays a tree of the parsed XML before formatting.
+- `collapseContent` (Boolean, default=`false`] True to keep content in the same line as the element.
+Only works if element contains at least one text node

 ## On The Browser